microsoft/ts-parsec/doc/Tokenizer.md

 }
 ```

 `pos` is very important.
 During parsing, parser combinator will hit many errors, because it is very common that a small part of the parser combinator find itself encounter an unexpected token.
 In this case, the parser combinator returns an error with `pos`.
-A bigger parser combinator will then turn to another choise (for example, in `alt`, or `list_sc`).
+A bigger parser combinator will then turn to another choice (for example, in `alt`, or `list_sc`).
 If all choices are failed, it compares all errors from these choices, and return one that has consumed the most tokens.

 When you write your own tokenizer, please take very carefully to generate `pos`.
 But if you use `buildLexer`, you just forget all of these details.